vtudn/dsc_as_kShortestPaths/README.md

 **DESCRIPTION:** This is a practice program which adopts Dijkstra's algorithm and Yen's algorithm to find top k shortest paths between 2 nodes on a given directed graph.
 It also tries to follow the Push-Relabel algorithm to find the max flow.

-**REAL-LIFE SCENARIO:** The default graph data is modeled based on the path from An Suong Intersection to Saigon Zoo (Vietnam).
+**SCENARIO:** The default graph data is modeled based on the path from An Suong Intersection to Saigon Zoo (Vietnam).
 It is a directed graph with 51 vertices chosen randomly on the map between two endpoints.
 Each edge contains distance and is used to calculate the shortest paths.

 **[COMPILE ON WINDOWS]**